 Believe it or not, one of the nicest presents I ever got from my husband was a $10 Starbucks card.
 I love mochas and Frappuccinos, but I’m too cheap to buy them regularly.
 With this inexpensive gift, he gave me permission to treat myself.

-If your lady friend prefers to make her own coffee, you can still treat her to something special.
-Pick up a pound of high-quality coffee beans in her favorite roast, such as Koffee Kult dark roast.
-Or grab a bottle of her favorite flavored syrup so she can give her home-brewed java that coffeehouse touch.
+If your girlfriend is a coffee lover, there are several ways to treat her to her favorite beverage.
+A gift card is the easiest, but you’ll get brownie points for swinging by the coffee shop yourself, picking up her exact order, and surprising her with it.
+Or if your lady friend prefers to make her own coffee, pick up a pound of high-quality coffee beans in her favorite roast, such as Valhalla Java dark roast.
+Or grab a bottle of her favorite flavored syrup so she can give her home-brewed joe that coffeehouse touch.
+Throw in a coffee mug in a design that suits her aesthetic, and you’ve got a complete coffeehouse experience.

-Nothing tells your gal you get her like a book she’s really into.
-If she’s hooked on a particular series, such as “Harry Potter” or “Sookie Stackhouse” – the series the characters in “True Blood” were based on – your job is easy.
+To show your gal you get her, choose a book she’s really into.
+If she’s hooked on a particular series, such as “Harry Potter” or “Sookie Stackhouse” (the series the characters in “True Blood” were based on), your job is easy.
 Just get her the next book in the series.
 If she’s already read them all, delight her with another book by the same author or a well-reviewed book in the same genre.
 Check out Amazon or GoodReads for recommendations.

 If she isn’t a fan of any particular series or author, choose a book based on her interests.
 Whatever her passion is, from baseball to quilting, search through books on that topic and pick out one that gets top ratings from reviewers.